Frequently Asked Questions

 - for installation onto a BlackBerry using the BlackBerry Desktop Manager software on your desktop/laptop computer, download the ALX and COD files.

 If you need help, please go here.
-(I used BBLauncher to create the files above.)
+(We used BBLauncher to create the files above.)

-I don’t work for Disney, so don’t send your complaints to me — it’s just a waste of your time.
+We don’t work for Disney, so please don’t send your complaints to us — it’s just a waste of your time.
 You can make your feelings known to Disney through online forms:

 - Click here or send an email to contact Walt Disney World.